equinix/ansible-collection-equinix/template/README.template.md

 Verify that the [releasing Github action](https://github.com/equinix-labs/ansible-collection-equinix/actions) succeeded.

-Verify that new version of (equinix.cloud)[https://galaxy.ansible.com/equinix/cloud] is avaiable in Ansible Galaxy.
+Verify that new version of [equinix.cloud](https://galaxy.ansible.com/equinix/cloud) is available in Ansible Galaxy.

 ## Licensing